Pradeebha19/SQL-PROJECT/README.md

-# SQL-PROJECT
 # Sales Analytics Dashboard for a Retail Store (SQLite + Streamlit)

-Welcome to the **Retail Sales Insights Dashboard** – an interactive data analytics project that combines the power of SQL with modern data visualization using **Streamlit**.
+Welcome to the **Sales Analytics Dashboard for a Retail Store** – an interactive data analytics project that combines the power of SQL with modern data visualization using **Streamlit**.
 This project showcases your ability to extract insights from sales data and present them through a dynamic dashboard.

 ---